 He sees dad willingly chop up his food, do his laundry, and sing him lullabies.
 And hopefully, he’ll grow up in a generation that blurs gender lines with parenting duties.
 (And for this reason, I applaud stay-at-home dads and their partners for paving the way.)

 I’m thankful my husband will gladly don the parenting badge and assume its duties, both good and bad.
 Life at home is so much smoother when we work as a team.
 I don’t have to do everything.
-I have a hands-on dad, a co-parent, as my partner in crime.
+I have a hands-on, co-parent, dad.

 Read these next: